jaggarwal20/School_District_Analysis/README.md

 ## Summary

 Summarize four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.

+ 1. The passings rate for Math and Reading scores significantly increased.